 All three stated goals were met.
-Figure 1 summarizes the timeline and milestones of the DLM Science Phase I project.
+Figure 1 summarizes the timeline and milestones of the DLM Science project.

 Figure 1.
-Timeline for Phase I DLM science development project.
+Timeline for the DLM science development project.

 The subset of states in the DLM Consortium that administer the science assessments guide the DLM science assessment design and development.
 This group is described as the DLM Science Consortium throughout the manual.